tale-toul/SingleNodeOpenshiftOnLibvirt/Terraform/libvirt/README.md

      Default value: 4.9.5

-* **worker_provision_mac_base**.- MAC address common part for the worker NICs in the provisioning network.
-The last character for the MAC address will be assigned dynamically by terraform and ansible allowing the creation of up to 16 addresseses, from 52:54:00:74:dc:d0 to  52:54:00:74:dc:df.
+* **sno_mac**.- MAC address for the SNO VM NIC in the routable (chucky) network.
+This is used in the DHCP server to assign a known IP to the provision VM in the chucky network.
 The letters in the MACs should be in lowercase.

-     Default value: 52:54:00:74:dc:d

-* **worker_chucky_mac_base**.- MAC address common part for the worker NICs in the chucky network.
-The last character for the MAC address will be assigned dynamically by terraform and ansible allowing the creation of up to 16 addresseses, from 52:54:00:a9:6d:90  to 52:54:00:a9:6d:9f.
-The letters in the MACs should be in lowercase.

-     Default value: 52:54:00:a9:6d:9
+     Default value: 52:54:00:9d:41:3c

 ### Assigning values to input variables